aliuosio/NewCoins/README.md

 # PumpAndDump - Cryptocurrency Analysis Tool

-A comprehensive cryptocurrency analysis tool that evaluates various technical indicators to provide investment recommendations.
+A comprehensive cryptocurrency analysis tool that evaluates various technical and social indicators to provide investment recommendations.

 ## Features

 - Analyzes cryptocurrencies using multiple technical indicators
+- Evaluates social metrics including sentiment and developer activity
 - Saves analysis results to a PostgreSQL database
 - Provides historical data viewing and comparison
 - Supports multiple cryptocurrencies in a single analysis